 When is the right time?

 There is no golden rule when it comes to incorporating your business.
 Rather, the time to incorporate will vary depending on the specific circumstances of the business.
 There are however, a number of factors that will influence the decision to incorporate.
 One good way to look at it is by determining what your goals for your business are.

 One of the key reasons to incorporate is to help protect the owner or owners from personal liability.
 A company is a separate legal entity and therefore creates a corporate veil between the owners and the company.
-If there is ever a dispute or issue the company can insulate the owners from liability.
+If there is ever a dispute or issue, the company can insulate the owners from liability.
 By contrast, sole traders assume all liability.
 This means that you are responsible for any debts your business owes.

-Cash strapped startups may want the ability to pay in equity rather than hard earned cash. to do this, a formal share structure must be sent up.
+Cash strapped startups may want the ability to pay in equity rather than hard earned cash.
+To do this, a formal share structure must be sent up.
 Company ownership is held by number of shareholders, whereas a sole trader is the sole owner of their business.
-As part of the incorporation process each company will have a limited allotment of shares.
-These shares can be kept between the owners of the business or distributed to shareholders they see fit.
+As part of the incorporation process, each company will have a limited allotment of shares.
+These shares can stay between the owners of the business.
+However, these shares can also be given to investors or others.

-More than one founder means that there is always the potential for disputes.
-This problem can be managed through incorporation.
-After incorporation, owners are limited to the number of shares purchased.
-The owners have a clear idea that their investment in the company is determined simply by the number of shares they own and not by any pre-incorporation verbal or written promises.
+A business having more than one founder means that there is always the potential for disputes.
+However, you can manage this problem if you incorporate your business.
+After you incorporate, ownership will be allocated through shares.
+The owners will then understand that their investment in the company is determined by the number of shares they own.

 Corporations are taxed at a lower rate than individuals.
-If you had any other business structure (a sole proprietorship or partnership), then you would need to pay taxes on your personal income tax statement even if that money is staying in the business.
+If you had any other business structure (sole trader or partnership), then you would need to pay taxes on your personal income tax statement – even if that money is staying in the business.
 This can become quite costly, especially if your business is bringing in a decent profit.
-Incorporating a business will give the owners an option to be taxed as a corporation.
+Incorporating a business will prevent the owners from paying tax out of their individual income.